hdShang/arxiv-daily/docs/cs-CV/2025-08-13/papers/250810232v1-cellsymphony-deciphering-the-molecular-and-phenotypic-orchestration-.md

 ---
 layout: default
-title: CellSymphony: Deciphering the molecular and phenotypic orchestration of cells with single-cell pathomics
+title: "CellSymphony: Deciphering the molecular and phenotypic orchestration of cells with single-cell pathomics"
 ---

 # CellSymphony: Deciphering the molecular and phenotypic orchestration of cells with single-cell pathomics